-From October 5th 2018 to April 27th 2019, the Haus Appenzell invites you into the world of the old crafts: Hatter, shaver, saddler or white cooper – the exhibition gives insights into familiar and forgotten professional worlds.
+From October 5th 2018, the Haus Appenzell invites you into the world of the old crafts: Hatter, shaver, saddler or white cooper – the exhibition gives insights into familiar and forgotten professional worlds.
 Beautiful lanterns and artefacts from the guild's archives illustrate the historical influence of the guild system on the old occupational categories.

-An artistic interpretation of the old crafts between light and shadow is presented by three artists from Eastern Switzerland: Markus Oertle from Urnäsch creates workshops in the form of peep-boxes.
-Thomas Urben from Zürchersmühle near Urnäsch uses typical materials and old tools to create artfully illuminated sculptures.
-Inspired by guild signs on crests and lanterns, the artist Xu Ying from Schaffhausen paints backlit polycarbonate discs.
+An artistic interpretation of the old crafts between light and shadow is presented by three artists from Eastern Switzerland: Markus Oertle from Urnäsch created workshops in the form of peep-boxes.
+Thomas Urben from Zürchersmühle near Urnäsch used typical materials and old tools to create artfully illuminated sculptures.
+Inspired by guild signs on crests and lanterns, the artist Xu Ying from Schaffhausen painted backlit polycarbonate discs.

 Also a look into the future is ventured: around 100 pupils from Appenzell Ausserrhoden, Appenzell Innerrhoden, Schaffhausen and Zurich have designed lanterns with their own dream jobs drawn on them.

-The exhibition catalogue (in German) can be bought here.
+The exhibition catalogue (in German) can be ordered here.